 Dauphine Libere’98 – Jiménez and De las Guevas

-More than two thousand people attend the funeral of ‘El Chava’.
+More than two thousand people attended the funeral of ‘El Chava’.
 Jiménez never wanted to be a big cyclist, he settled for exploiting his great class, an innate facility to climb, to get in shape without effort, to do the minimum work that allowed him to continue with a good salary and with the popularity of the fans, especially children.
 That is why ‘El Chava’ only triumphed in the Vuelta and never tempted the adventure of becoming immortal in the Tour.

 Next to 1996 Tour winner – Bjarne Riis

 He was known throughout the world as ‘El Chava’ why?
-Chabacano was the nickname of his family in El Barraco, although he always wrote it with v, ‘Chava’.
+Chabacano was the nickname of his family in El Barraco, although he always wrote it with ‘Chava’.
 Not the nicest of nicknames: Ordinary, vulgar, rude or bad-mannered – take your pick.

 Going solo in the Tour